keygen-sh/union_of/README.md

 SQL `UNION` under the hood. `union_of` has full support for joins, preloading, and eager loading of union associations.

+We currently support PostgreSQL and MySQL.
+We'd love contributions that add SQLite support, but we probably won't add it ourselves.

 This gem was extracted from [Keygen](https://keygen.sh) and is being used in production to serve millions of API requests per day.